Wivenhoe Power Station: Operation

-The Splityard Creek dam has sufficient capacity for 10 hours of continuous power generation.
+The Splityard Creek Dam has sufficient capacity for 10 hours of continuous power generation.
 It takes about 14 hours of pumping to refill it.
 Wivenhoe is used in 20% of peak hours, reducing peak price obtained by other power plants.
 It earned almost $35 million when the Callide Power Station failed in 2021.

-The power station is owned and operated by CleanCo Queensland Limited a Queensland Government owned corporation.
+The power station is owned and operated by CleanCo Queensland a Queensland Government owned corporation.
 Twin 275KV transmission lines connect the power station to Queensland's grid system.

+In 2021, a major overhaul of the station was undertaken.
+It included the repair and refurbishment of one of the turbines, corrosion protection painting of machinery and pipes, and repairs to a transformer.

+Wivenhoe Small Hydro

 A second hydro-electric power station known as Wivenhoe Small Hydro powered by water discharging from the Wivenhoe Dam into the Brisbane River commenced operation in March 2003.
 It has a much lower power output of 4.5 MW.
+In 2021, a major overhaul project was planned to preserve the reliability of the plant, and to create 100 new jobs in accordance to Australia's recovery plan from the COVID-19 pandemic.